reverk/reverk/README.md

 ## Hi there!
 I'm Victor 🙋🏻‍♂️

 #### 👨🏻‍💻 About me
-- 📚 Studying Diploma in IT
+- 📚 Going through intenship
 - 📖 Currently learning about Nextjs

 #### 🛠 Tools I use